We want a beneficiary a week!

 For example, we build a toilet in a family home or in a school nominated (for the toilet) by their “urbanised compatriots”.
 The nominee agrees that they are willing to take our toilet.

 The compatriot, typically a close relative/friend/leader to the nominee, is naturally compelled to: lower their social status; privately discuss with the school/family; and, agree with the nominee –– in such private discussions, coercion around it being “disgusting” or “undignified” to shit on the open ground, if any, is not expected to be harmful to the nominee.

-Organisations/corporations/persons that draw attention to their products, services, candidacy or events in public offline news medium e.g. a political candidate, a business etc support this project in-kind – they promote this project so that there may be more nominations.
+Organisations/corporations/persons that draw attention to their products, services, candidacy or events in public offline news medium e.g. a political candidate, a business etc support this project in-kind – by allowing us to play the video ads on phones, they promote this project so that there may be more nominations.
 They #WasteNoAds in the process.

 Political candidate and family businesses have or want to have connections with their local area – they are more than happy to support.
 National and international chains, on the other hand, often have a strong social or community support ethos as part of their corporate policy, providing free or subsidised goods and services – and sometimes funding too – for local community initiatives.
 Businesses operate as part of communities and hold as much of a stake in supporting local community amenities and promoting civic pride as the locals themselves.

 Therefore, families/schools are still toilet-less because: you, their “urbanised compatriots” are about to nominate them for toilets; and or, corporations/organisations/persons are about to #WasteNoAds.